About me

 A: Passionate animator, constant learner, big nerd.

 Since the beginning, I have found animating to be a deeply spiritual practice.
-We start with pixels on a screen: dots of color, much like microscopic cells, lit up and arranged to form larger molecules, or images.
-These images—and the pixels that comprise them—can move and change, becoming video and animation.
+We start with pixels on a screen: dots of color, much like atoms, lit up and arranged to form larger molecules of images.
+These images, and the pixels that comprise them, can move and change, becoming animation.
 As animators, our objective is to “breathe life into the inanimate”, or to move and change images in such a way that the line between the living and the inanimate becomes imperceptible.
-We have succeeded in this objective when people who engage with our art (whether as viewers of our motion pictures or players of our video games) forget that the characters before them are artificial and instead empathize with their personalities, their struggles, and their goals.
-To me, the work I do to achieve this feels like a sacred act of creation, as if God has granted me a spark with which to create that fabled “illusion of life”.
+We have succeeded in this objective when folks who engage with our art forget that the characters before them are synthetic and instead empathize with their personalities, their struggles, and their goals.
+To me, the work I do to achieve this feels like a sacred act of creation, as if God has granted me a spark with which I may create that fabled “illusion of life”.

 “To invent your own life’s meaning is not easy, but it’s still allowed, and I think you’ll be happier for the trouble.” – Bill Watterson